effectfully/inference-in-agda/UnificationInAgda.lagda.md

     _ = i true
 ```

-In general, definitions in a `mutual` block share the same context, which makes it possible to infer more things than with consecutive standalone definitions.
+In general, definitions in a `let`/`where`/`mutual` block share the same context, which makes it possible to infer more things than with consecutive standalone definitions.
 It's occasionally useful to create a bogus `mutual` block when you want the type of a definition to be inferred based on its use.

 ## An underspecified argument example